calendar tag arrow download print

 Development of R&D funded by government

 The figure below shows the development is government funded R&D, as percentage of GDP.
-Government funding for R&D is just above the EU and OECD-averages.
+Untill 2021 government funding for R&D is just above the EU and OECD-averages.
+Since 2022 this percentage is below the OECD-average, but still above the EU-average.
 The data publication about R&D expenditure funded by the government and business enterprises shows that there are considerable differences between countries in terms of government funded R&D intensity.

 Business funding of R&D at public knowledge institutions